JolanTho/Kantele-program/README.md

 If you want to remove all the previous string, all you have to do is click on the ***"Clear#*** button and everything disapear.

 ## Information about strings
 <p align="center"><img src="https://github.com/JolanTho/Kantele-program/blob/Pictures/Informatiom%20about%20strings.PNG" width="1000" /></p>

+This part display all information of your string.
+You have the length in meter, the tension in Newton, the Diameter in meter and the pitch of the string in Hz or it display the note.